steph-d3v/advent-of-code-2024/Readme.md

 |    22    |    23    |    24    |    25    |    26    |    27    |    28    |
 |    29    |    30    |    31    |          |          |          |          |

-_Input files are not shared here to preserve [Eric Wastl][was]'s copyright._

-But you can test each solution on sample data:
+You can test each solution on sample data:

 ```sh
 python3 src/01.py samples/01.txt
 ```

+_Actual input files are not shared here to preserve [Eric Wastl][was]'s copyright._

 [aoc]: https://adventofcode.com/about